 - Berries of your choice we love blueberries and strawberries with this.

-- 1 tsp Icing sugar/powdered/ confectioner's sugar optional
+- 1 teaspoon Icing sugar/powdered/ confectioner's sugar optional

 - Butter optional

 - Preheat the oven to 90C/195F.
 Have a baking tray ready.

 - Add the milk, eggs, spice and cream to a large jug, Using a balloon whisk, whisk everything together.
 Pour the egg mixture into a casserole dish.

 - Slice the sourdough into thick slices.
 Roughly 2.5cm/1 inch thick.Depending on the size of your casserole dish and the size of your bread, place 2 or 4 slices of bread into the egg mixture.
 Leave the bread to soak up the egg mixture for about 3 minutes then flip it and leave the other side to soak for another 3 minutes.While the bread is soaking heat the butter in a skillet or non-stick pan.

 - Once the butter is melted add 2 slices of the soaked bread to the pan.
 Leave to cook until the bottom is golden, about 2 minutes.
 Flip the bread and cook the other side until it is golden also, it may need another 2 minutes.
 If the bread is getting too dark turn down the heat.

 - Transfer the toast to the tray in the oven to keep warm.
 Cook the remaining bread, repeating soaking and cooking for each slice.